When did Marilyn Manson come out?

 Conclusion

-Marilyn Manson’s coming out as a musician in the early 1990s marked a turning point in the music industry.
-With his provocative style and controversial performances, Manson challenged societal norms and became an influential figure in rock music.
-Despite the controversies surrounding him, his impact on the industry cannot be denied.
-Marilyn Manson remains an enduring symbol of artistic freedom and individuality, inspiring countless artists to embrace their true selves and push the boundaries of creativity.
+Marilyn Manson’s emergence as a musician in the early 1990s marked a turning point in the music industry.
+With their unique style, controversial lyrics, and provocative performances, Manson challenged societal norms and pushed artistic boundaries.
+Despite the controversies surrounding their work, Marilyn Manson remains an influential figure in the music industry, inspiring countless artists to embrace their individuality and challenge the status quo.